 All Weather Portfolio Performance vs. S&P 500

-As we’d expect, the All Weather Portfolio has had half the volatility and, consequently, a much higher risk-adjusted return (Sharpe) and significantly smaller drawdowns versus the S&P 500.
+As we'd expect, the All Weather Portfolio has had less than half the volatility and, consequently, a much higher risk-adjusted return (Sharpe) and significantly smaller drawdowns versus the S&P 500.
 This shows the All Weather Portfolio doing precisely what it's intended to do: weather any storm.

 Personally, I probably wouldn't adopt the All Weather Portfolio unless I were near or at retirement age, or if for some reason I absolutely couldn't mentally and emotionally endure volatility and drawdowns (which is a very real case for some).
 The gold, commodities, and heavy bond allocation would likely just drag down long-term total return since it only has 30% allocated to stocks.